|Born||in Jacksonville, Florida, USA|

-While in high school, Rickey got the acting bug and in addition to his musical pursuits, he also performed in all the school productions of shows like "West Side Story," "Oklahoma" and "Brigadoon".
-When he graduated from high school, there was a blossoming music scene in southern Florida, and Rickey couldn't resist the pull of the music.
+While in high school Rickey got the acting bug and performed in school productions of shows like "West Side Story," "Oklahoma" and "Brigadoon".
+When he graduated from high school there was a blossoming music scene in southern Florida, and Rickey couldn't resist its pull.
 He formed a band with his childhood friends and called it Blackfoot in honor of their Native American heritage.
-Rickey had also grown up with the members of another Jacksonville band, Lynyrd Skynyrd, and when Blackfoot's attempts to move to the north (New York and New Jersey) didn't seem to be successful, he called Skynyrd leader Ronnie Van Zant who asked him to come play drums with the soon to be legendary band.
-Rickey wrote and sometimes sang with Skynyrd, but sitting behind a drum kit could never satisfy the energetic, charismatic performing personality of Rickey Medlocke, and eventually he decided to re-form Blackfoot, where he sang and played lead guitar, in addition to writing or co-writing most of the songs.
-Blackfoot was a southern band, but they were a hard rock band and that helped them to stand out and for the next several years, Blackfoot toured the world incessantly.
+He had also grown up with members of another Jacksonville band, Lynyrd Skynyrd, and when Blackfoot's attempts to move to the north (New York and New Jersey) didn't seem to be successful, he called Skynyrd leader Ronnie Van Zant, who asked him to come play drums with the soon to be legendary band.
+Rickey wrote and sometimes sang with Skynyrd, but sitting behind a drum kit could never satisfy the energetic, charismatic performing personality of Rickey Medlocke.
+Eventually he decided to re-form Blackfoot, in which he sang and played lead guitar, in addition to writing or co-writing most of the band's songs.
+Blackfoot was a Southern band but also a hard rock band, and that helped them to stand ou.
+For the next several years Blackfoot toured the world incessantly.

-In 2000, Rickey saw the new millennium as time for some new challenges and he decided that he wanted to pursue the acting career he'd always dreamed of, and began studying and reading for parts.
-William Shatner cast him in his first role, the recently released "Groom Lake".
-Since then he has appeared on TV, in another yet-to-be released film, and in print ads and radio commercials.
+In 2000 Rickey saw the new millennium as time for some new challenges and decided that he wanted to pursue the acting career he'd always dreamed of.
+He began studying and reading for parts.
+William Shatner cast Rickey in his first role, in Groom Lake (2002).
+Since then he has appeared on TV, in another film that has yet to be released and in print ads and radio commercials.

 In his spare time between all his work, Rickey is working on a book about his music career and on a solo album.